-Significant third party

-A person or entity that is registered with the AEC as a significant third party.

-A person or entity is required to register as a significant third party when:

-- the amount of electoral expenditure incurred by or with the authority of the person or entity during that or any one of the previous 3 financial years is \$250,000 or more; or - the amount of electoral expenditure incurred by or with the authority of the person or entity: - during that financial year is at least equal to the disclosure threshold; and - during the previous financial year was at least one-third of the revenue of the person or entity for that year; or - during that financial year the person or entity operates for the dominant purpose of fundraising amounts: - the aggregate of which is at least equal to the disclosure threshold; and - that are for the purpose of incurring electoral expenditure or that are to be gifted to another person or entity for the purpose of incurring electoral expenditure.
+Significant third party A person or entity that is registered with the AEC as a significant third party.
+A person or entity is required to register as a significant third party when: the amount of electoral expenditure incurred by or with the authority of the person or entity during that or any one of the previous 3 financial years is \$250,000 or more; or the amount of electoral expenditure incurred by or with the authority of the person or entity: during that financial year is at least equal to the disclosure threshold; and during the previous financial year was at least one-third of the revenue of the person or entity for that year; or during that financial year the person or entity operates for the dominant purpose of fundraising amounts: the aggregate of which is at least equal to the disclosure threshold; and that are for the purpose of incurring electoral expenditure or that are to be gifted to another person or entity for the purpose of incurring electoral expenditure.
 A significant third party that has branches is treated as a single significant third party.
+Political entity A registered political party, a State branch of a registered political party, a candidate in an election or by-election, or member of a Senate group.
+Public inspection Disclosure return information (other than an address) is available for inspection on the Transparency Register .
+Information contained in annual returns is made available for public inspection from the first working day in February each year.
+Registered political party A political party registered with the AEC (including registered state and territory branches).
+Registration with a state or territory electoral authority does not confer federal registration.